-Staying insured protects the family against unfortunate events and ensures their financial security.
-We do not know when the unfortunate could happen, coupled with the fact that healthcare costs continue to rise in Singapore.
-As our insurance needs change with our age and life stage, it would be helpful to have your parents re-look their insurance policies to ensure that they are still relevant.
+Staying insured protects your family against unforeseen events and ensures your financial security especially in the light of high healthcare costs in Singapore.
+As our insurance needs change with our age and life stage, it is important to review your parents’ insurance policies to see if they continue to meet their needs.

-As our parents grow older, the likelihood of them falling ill or being hospitalised can increase so having a basic hospitalisation plan, a critical illness plan and/or long-term care plan (such as ElderShield/CareShield or a supplementary plan) may help to tide the family through financially should there be a need to pay for medical fees, nursing home care and/or engaging a helper.
+For example, it is important to ensure your parents are adequately insured given the increased likelihood of being hospitalised or having a disability as they age.
+Having a basic hospitalisation plan and long-term care plan (such as ElderShield/CareShield Life) may help to tide the family through financially should there be a need to pay for medical fees, nursing home care and/or engaging a helper.

 4. Reduce outstanding debt

-Another strategy would be to focus on paying off smaller outstanding debts first.
+Alternatively, depending on the type of debt they have, they could also focus on paying off smaller outstanding debt first.
 This would likely help them gain confidence in managing and clearing off debt.

 5. Set up a sound estate plan